Convergence analysis of multi-level spectral deferred corrections: Numerical Results

 For the first test, the number of degrees-of-freedom was set to $N_h = 255$ on the fine and $N_H = 127$ on the coarse level of MLSDC.
 This parameter particularly determines the spatial grid size $\Delta x = \frac{1}{N+1}$.
 As discussed before, we use injection as restriction and a piecewise $p$-th order Lagrange interpolation as interpolation, for now with $p=8$.
 Moreover, the smooth initial value $u_0(x) = \sin(4\pi x)$ was spread across the different nodes $\tau_m$ to form the initial guess.

 An illustration of the corresponding numerical results is shown in \fref{fig:heat}c, with the reference SDC result in \fref{fig:heat}a.
 MLSDC was applied with different step sizes $\Delta t$ and numbers of iterations $k$ to the considered problem and the resulting errors were plotted as points in the respective graphs.
 The drawn lines, on the other hand, represent the expected behavior, i.e.\ the predicted convergence orders of the method according to \fref{theo:mlsdc_conv_prec}.
 In particular, we assume that the terms $\Delta x^p$ and $C(E)$ are sufficiently small such that $\Delta t^{k_0+2k}$ is the leading order in the corresponding error estimation.
 As a result, MLSDC is expected to gain two orders per iteration.
-In the figure, it can be seen that all of the computed points nearly lie on the expected lines which always start at the error resulting for the largest step size.
+In the figure, it can be seen that nearly all of the computed points lie on the expected lines (except when the errors hit the precision limit at approx. $10^{-14}$) which always start at the error resulting for the largest step size.
 Therefore, the numerical results match the theoretical predictions.

+Note that the gain in accuracy when comparing two runs with $k$ and $k+1$ for a fixed $\dt$ is not has high as one might expect.
+As mentioned in Remark~\ref{rem:Lip_k}, this is due to the fact that the error is multiplied with $L^k$, where $L>1$ is the Lipschitz constant of the discretized right-hand side of the ODE~\eqref{equ:heat_ode}.

 If, by contrast, the spatial grid size $\Delta x$ is chosen to be significantly larger, in particular as large as $\frac{1}{16}$ on the fine and $\frac{1}{8}$ on the coarse level, the leading order in \fref{theo:mlsdc_conv_prec}, presenting an error estimation for MLSDC, changes to $\Delta t^{k_0+k}$.
 Hence, in this example, we expect MLSDC to only gain one order in $\Delta t$ with each iteration, as SDC does and as it was described in the general convergence \fref{theo:mlsdc_conv_gen}.
 The corresponding numerical results, presented in \fref{fig:heat}d, confirm this prediction.
 For both methods, the error decreases by one order in $\Delta t$ with each iteration.